Karthussssss/Youtube_to_Notion/README.md

 ## Usage

+### Interactive Mode

-Run the application and follow the prompts:
+Run the application without arguments to use the interactive mode:

 ```
 python main.py